Brothers in Arms: Art of War

 Brothers in Arms: Art of War is a game developed and published by Gameloft for mobile phones, based on Gearbox's Brothers in Arms series.

 Gameplay

-Art of War is chiefly a top-down shooter, featuring 13 missions in 3 campaigns, including Operation Market Garden.
+Art of War is mainly a top-down shooter, featuring 13 missions in 3 campaigns, including Operation Market Garden.
 The game also includes parachute missions, rail shooter plane, tank and boat missions, as well as a destructible environment.

 Reception

 Art of War received a score of 4 out of 5 from Pocket Gamer.